mihir787/iterable_challenge_two/README.md

 ##How to get running locally?

-Configuration: bundle install
+Configuration: 1. 'bundle install'

-Database creation: 1. rake db:create  2. rake db:migrate
+Database creation: 1. 'rake db:create'  2. 'rake db:migrate'

-How to run the test suite: 1. rspec
+How to run the test suite: 1. 'rspec'